jboero/nomados/README.md

 Nomad is run at boot with config config/init.json

 # NomadOS
 NomadOS can be built from the Nomad Init project.
 It adds the extlinux bootloader and bare minimal OS into a fully-contained QCOW or VMDK for virtualized or cloud compatible image.
 It is currently an experimental community project and not supported by HashiCorp.
 It can be built on a Linux distribution so long as all dependency paths in the build script are present in the environment.
+Note this is not to be confused with NomadBSD which is an unrelated project.  https://nomadbsd.org/